JackyTJie/Urban_Orientation/README.md

 - Implement proper session management
 - Password confirmation for sensitive operations

-## Deployment Considerations
-- SQLite is suitable for development and small-scale deployment
-- For production, consider PostgreSQL migration
-- Use environment variables for configuration
-- Implement proper logging
-- Set up proper security headers
-- Consider using a WSGI server like Gunicorn for production

 ## Security Best Practices Implemented
 - Password hashing with bcrypt
 - Input validation and sanitization